Skip to main content

 • Make it spicy: Swap paprika for cayenne or smoked paprika for a flavor twist.

-• Serving suggestions: Serve with honey mustard, ranch, or a squeeze of lemon for extra flavor.
+• Serving suggestions: Serve with honey mustard, ranch dressing or barbecue sauce for dipping.

 • Make-ahead option: Fried chicken can be reheated in a 400°F oven for 10 minutes to restore crispiness.